ankitaSawrav/robocheck/README.md

 # RoBocheck
 Robo check is a simple application.
-In this application, a toy robot is simulated moving on a 5x5 quadrilateral tabletop.
+In this application, a toy robot is simulated moving on a 5x5 square tabletop.

 ## Approach :
-  an Iterative incremental method is used to Build the application. starting with the smallest unit where user enters the place command and the Robot is set on the table
+  An Iterative incremental method is used to Build the application.
+Starting with the smallest unit where user enters the place command and the Robot is set on the table and then building an additional command at a time.

+  Unit testing is done using Jest.

 ## Features
 - User can place the Toy Robot on the table using : Place X,Y,Facing. where X,Y  are the robot position and facing can have NORTH, SOUTH, EAST or WEST.